OpenBAS-Platform/docs/docs/development/translations.md

 # Adding translations

 ### Introduction
 This guide explains how to add translations when developing with OpenBAS.
-We have 3 files to support the app’s languages: en.json (the reference file - for english), fr.son (for french) and zh.json (for chinese).
+We have 3 files to support the app’s languages: en.json (the reference file - for english), fr.json (for french) and zh.json (for chinese).
 We have set up some elements to streamline the translation process.

 #### 1. Using scripts
 You can find translations management scripts in the package.json file.